pw_hdlc: RPC over HDLC example project#

 ninja -C out

-Run pw_rpc server in one terminal window.
+Run a pw_rpc server in one terminal window.

 ./out/pw_strict_host_clang_debug/obj/pw_hdlc/rpc_example/bin/rpc_example